CxELabs/M365HOL/00-LabSetup.md

 This lab is designed to be used as a supplement to Instructor Led Training and has several sections that you will go through over the next few days.
 Some initial setup is required before getting into the hands-on labs.

-# VM Environment Setup

-The labs in this course are designed to run with minimal infrastructure.
-The simplest way to set up this environment is to use the Quick Create function of Windows 10 Client Hyper-V. If this is not available, you can accomplish a similar setup using a trial Windows 10 ISO from microsoft.com.
-To complete all labs in the MCAS section you will also need a linux VM.
-We will walk through building an Ubuntu VM using the Quick Create function of Windows 10 Client Hyper-V.

-Download zip package and extract to C:\Scripts folder

 # Lab Environment Configuration
 [:arrow_left: Home](#introduction)